majotigartua/NotepadWebService/README.md

 # NotepadWebService

-Implementation of notepad management using an application programming interface (API), database mapping files and JavaScript Object Notation (JSON) text formats.
+Implementation of an application programming interface (API) for notepad management using database mapping files and JavaScript Object Notation (JSON) text formats.